libra/website/docs/community/coding-guidelines.md

 You can refer to this sample README `libra/network/README.md` which describes the network crate.

-Here is a template for READMEs:
+Here is a template for a README.md:

 ```
 # Component Name